GenericMappingTools/2021-eswn-pygmt-workshop/activities/local-workflow.md

 ## Making changes

-1. Navigate to your PyGMT repository using `cd`.
+1. Navigate to your local cloned copy of the PyGMT repository using `cd`:

 2. Check the current repository status: